developer-zebra/developer-zebra-site/src/emdk-for-android/8-0/guide/setupAndroidStudio/index.md

 productversion: '8.0'
 ---

-#### For help, please refer to [installing Android Studio](https://developer.android.com/studio/install) from the development community.
+#### For help, please refer to [installing Android Studio](https://developer.android.com/studio/install) docs from the development community.

 #### Then go to [EMDK setup instuctions](../setup).